Smart heating systems connect your home heating to your smartphone so you can control the temperature of your house from anywhere in the world.

 In Germany, Tado has performed well because of its speed.
-It realises quickly when you’ve left the house, and uses your smartphone track your location and turn the heating back on when it senses that you’re on your way back home – and many more are now following this approach.
+It realises quickly when you’ve left the house, and uses your smartphone track your location and turn the heating back on when it senses that you’re on your way back home.
+Many more systems are now following this approach.

-- Honeywell Lyric T6 series - available from selected stockists.
+- Honeywell Lyric T6 series – available here.

-However, energy companies are also installing smart meters as part of a government plan to make sure everyone has smart heating by 2020 – and for free.
-Smart meters shouldn’t be confused with smart heating though…
+Energy companies are also installing smart meters for free as part of a government plan to make sure everyone has smart heating by 2020.
+Smart meters shouldn’t be confused with smart heating though (see below).

 How much money can I save?